 The Capstone Project may include community service, field research, library research, creation of educational curricula, ritual design, creative writing, and more.
-Regardless of the nature of the project, the student will be expected to produce a written, visual, or audio summary of the project that can be shared with other students and faculty in the Capstone Project classroom.
-Students will be encouraged to use the Capstone Project online classrooms as a source of support and inspiration in the project development process.
+Regardless of the nature of the project, the student will be expected to produce a written, visual, or audio summary of the project that can be shared with other students and faculty.

-The student will approach a faculty member with whom s/he has previously studied to propose a project in their area of ministry.
+The student approaches a faculty member with whom s/he has previously studied to propose a project in their area of ministry.
 The proposal must be approved by the Capstone Project supervisor and department chair (or, if the advisor is also the department chair, by the Academic Dean).
 Once the proposal has been approved, the student will have six months to complete the project, which will be evaluated by the supervising faculty member.
 Subject to the approval of the Capstone Project supervisor and department chair (or Academic Dean), one six-month extension on the project may be granted.
 Students failing to complete the Capstone Project during the extension period must submit a new proposal for approval.
+An extension or new proposal must be registered with the office with tuition payment.